yiphei/neo-tau-bench/README.md

 # neo-**τ-bench**

-neo-τ-bench is an fork of [tau-bench](https://github.com/sierra-research/tau-bench) that improves on the original benchmark in the following areas:
+neo-τ-bench is a fork of [tau-bench](https://github.com/sierra-research/tau-bench) that improves on the original benchmark in the following areas:

 - testing corpus
 - tools